Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-09.md

 ## Description

 People are using APIs to do all sorts of amazing things.
-They often writing lots of boilerplate/utility code to make their jobs easier.
+They often writing lots of boilerplate/utility code to make their applications work.

 The goal of this assignment is to create to lib that will simplify, improve and, speed up the workflow of developers using an API.